Best Practices for both locations of The Roxbury, Contemporary Catskill Lodging

 After being shut down for months, we were so grateful when the day came in the summer of 2020 to welcome all of you back to The Roxbury’s two locations.
 It was a gut-wrenching time for us, but we know not any more so than what you and, well, the whole world went through.
 When we reopened, we announced our new COVID-19 best practices and safety operating guidelines that detailed the revamping of some old policies and procedures and, after careful research and closely following guidelines issued by the CDC and the NYS Dept. of Health, many NEW policies and procedures.

 Our original “COVID-19 Safety Operating Guidelines” document can still be found on our website.
 We encourage our guests to read this document to more fully understand the journey we went through (and are still going through) with instigating new or amended policies and procedures vs. amenities put on hold that we have brought back vs. new “hybrids” that combine the old and new.
-We hope that you will understand that it is still an ongoing process with a moving target, some of which is now also dictated by a new frustrating phenomenon surrounding the searching and hiring of enough labor to satisfy operations at full capacity.
+We hope that you will understand that this has become an ongoing process with a moving target, some of which is now also dictated by a new frustrating phenomenon surrounding the searching and hiring of enough labor to satisfy operations at full capacity.

 Therefore, we would like to share with you the following bullet points that outline our current COVID-19 best practices.
 Please note that this is an “abridged” version and does not reflect all new, hybrid, or reinstated procedures happening both in the front and back of house operations.